Budgerigar: Ecology

 Budgerigars are nomadic and flocks move on from sites as environmental conditions change.
 Budgerigars are found in open habitats, primarily in scrublands, open woodlands, and grasslands of Australia.
 The birds are normally found in small flocks, but can form very large flocks under favourable conditions.
 The nomadic movement of the flocks is tied to the availability of food and water.
 Budgerigars have two distinct flight speeds which they are capable of switching between depending on the circumstance.
+Budgerigars sometimes swarm together in groups containing thousands of individuals.

 Drought can drive flocks into more wooded habitat or coastal areas.
 They feed on the seeds of spinifex and grass, and sometimes ripening wheat.

-Outside of Australia, the only long-term establishment of naturalised feral budgerigars is a large population near St. Petersburg, Florida.
-Increased competition for nesting sites from European starlings and house sparrows is thought to be a primary cause of the Florida population declining from the 1980s.
-The more consistent, year-round conditions in Florida significantly reduced their nomadic behaviour.

-The species has been introduced to various locations in Puerto Rico and the United States.

 Budgerigars feed primarily on grass seeds.
 The species also opportunistically depredates growing cereal crops and lawn grass seeds.
-Due to the low water content of the seeds they rely on the availability of freshwater.
+Due to the low water content of the seeds they rely on the availability of fresh water.

+Outside of Australia, a population of naturalised feral budgerigars was present near St. Petersburg, Florida for over 50 years.
+Increased competition for nesting sites from European starlings and house sparrows is thought to be a primary cause of the Florida population declining from the 1980s, and this population died out in 2014.